Not understading commonly-used terms is one of the biggest barriers to progessing in music, especially as a beginner.

 https://www.youtube.com/watch?v=FosUcq1zls4 Pun intended.
 Intervals are a massively important but often overlooked aspect of music theory, especially for guitar.
 Knowing what interval you're playing and what impact that has on your listener will make you a powerful composer and improviser.

-https://www.youtube.com/watch?v=xes6wLdhMDU I get a bit bored of receiving messages inviting me to beta test "the next groundbreaking music platform".
-In this video I talk about why that is and what kind of new websites I'd quite like to see.
+I get a bit bored of all these messages inviting me to beta test "the next groundbreaking music platform".
+In this video I talk about why that is and what kind of new websites I'd actually be interested in joining.

 Let's clear something up before watching the video.
 There's been some confusion in the video comments which, I think, stems from the fact that there's 2 things often referred to as "Neck Positions", but only one of these is relevant here.
 The first is Scale Position - the note of the scale you begin on, ("starting on the … Continue reading Neck Positions Are Dumb, Discuss.